Trade Secret: Defined

 Kentucky law states that information is considered a “trade secret” if it[3]:

-- Provides the owner financial benefit by not being common knowledge or obtained easily.
+- Provides the owner financial benefit by not being generally known or obtainable.

 - Is being safeguarded by the owner.

 A Kentucky non-disclosure agreement allows an individual or entity to prohibit the sharing of confidential information to unauthorized parties.
-To ensure such information is not leaked, this document is signed by the recipient before being granted access to it.
+This document is often provided to the recipient as a condition of being granted access to sensitive data.
 It is common practice to use an NDA with new employees, contractors, or business partners.

 A Kentucky non-disclosure agreement allows an individual or entity to prohibit the sharing of confidential information to unauthorized parties.
-To ensure such information is not leaked, this document is signed by the recipient before being granted access to it.
+This document is often provided to the recipient as a condition of being granted access to sensitive data.
 It is common practice to use an NDA with new employees, contractors, or business partners.

 Kentucky law states that information is considered a “trade secret” if it[3]: